-

 Labor Warranty : Ensure your contractor provides a labor warranty for installation to cover any potential issues after installation.

-Review the warranty policy details carefully to understand what is covered and for how long.
+When buying the right furnace, review the warranty policy details carefully to understand what is covered and for how long.

 13. Schedule Regular Maintenance